songlinjian/Yeti-Project/doc/BUPT-BP.md

-# Yeti deployment in BUPT
+# A Case Study of Yeti deployment in BUPT

 ## Introduction